Not everyone is suited to this breed.

 MAY

 BE SUITED TO YOU AND YOUR FAMILY.
+There is no dog of any breed or mixed

 WRITE TO ME IF YOU HAVE QUESTIONS OR NEED FURTHER INFORMATION